 Is the amount forgiven taxable?

 Maybe.
-The amount of any loan forgiveness will not be considered gross income under the Internal Revenue Code, although state and local tax authorities may or may not tax the forgiven amount.
+The amount of any loan forgiveness will not be considered gross income under the federal Internal Revenue Code, although state and local tax authorities may or may not tax the forgiven amount.

 May I claim tax deductions for expenses paid with my PPP loan?